pakizarashid/thesis/README.md

 | Watermark ACC | 0.9931 | 1.0000 | 0.9844–0.9950 |

-Both objectives compose at zero cost here (adding disruption costs nothing in watermark survival, p = 0.75), and this is comparable to or better than SafeSpeech's own published protection strength at the same threshold.
+Both objectives compose at zero cost here (adding disruption costs nothing in watermark survival, p = 0.75), and using the project's ECAPA-TDNN-based evaluation protocol and SafeSpeech's SIM > 0.25 threshold, the observed protection strength is broadly comparable to the published SafeSpeech result, although direct numerical comparison is limited by corpus and cloner differences.

 Measured on the other architectures: